Get Matched With Veterinary Colleges

 • Surgical skills

 As a veterinarian, you will need to understand how to sedate and prepare an animal for surgery.
-You must also be skilled with a scalpel and have a very steady hand as well as a comprehensive knowledge of contemporary surgical technologies and procedures.
+You must also be skilled with a scalpel and have a very steady hand and a comprehensive knowledge of contemporary surgical technologies and procedures.
 Lastly, you must also know when a surgery is actually necessary.

 • Communication

-You will need to be able to communicate effectively with your staff, patients, and their owners.
-That is, you must be able to work with animals when they are in a state of extreme stress.
+You will need to be able to communicate effectively with your staff and the animal's owner.
+You'll also need to be able to work with animals when they are in a state of extreme stress.
 You must also be able to communicate very good and bad information to the owners.

 • Business skill